GrossDesignCo/concordance-app-poc/public/scripture/ezekiel/ezekiel-1/ezekiel-1.englishNatural.md

 beside the living-things, to four of his faces.

-The appearance of the wheels and their work, like an eye of Breaking (Tarshish), and one likeness to four of them, and their appearance and their work like which it was the wheel in the midst of the wheel.
+The appearance of the wheels and their work, like an eye of gold-stone, and one likeness to four of them, and their appearance and their work like which it was the wheel in the midst of the wheel.